motorina0/codenvy/DOCS.md

 The CLI is self-updating.
 If you modify the `cli.sh` companion script or change your `CODENVY_VERSION` then an updated CLI will be downloaded.
 The CLI installs its core subsystems into `~/.codenvy/cli`.

 ### Proxies
 We support installation and operation behind a proxy.
 You will be operating a clustered system that is managed by Docker, and itself is managing a cluster of workspaces each with their own runtime(s).
-This requires two level of settings for proxy operation:
+There are two separate settings:
 1. Configuring Docker's daemon for proxy access so that Codenvy can download our images.
 2. Configuring Codenvy's system settings to determine how user workspaces will proxy (or not) to the Internet.

+Before starting Codenvy or adding nodes for scaling, configure [Docker's daemon for proxy access](https://docs.docker.com/engine/admin/systemd/#/http-proxy).
+You must set each physical host node that will run Codenvy with proxy access.

 ## Quick Start
 `codenvy start`
 This installs a Codenvy configuration, downloads Codenvy's Docker images, run pre-flight port checks, boot Codenvy's services, and run post-flight checks.
+You do not need root access to start Codenvy, unless your environment requires it for Docker operations.
+You will need write access to the current directory and to `~/.codenvy` where certain CLI and manifest information is stored.

 A successful start will display:
 ```
 INFO: (codenvy cli): Downloading cli-latest
 INFO: (codenvy cli): Checking registry for version 'nightly' images